 Create a stabilized timelapse of your 3D prints.
 Highly customizable, loads of presets, lots of fun.
-Requires OctoPrint 1.3.7 or higher
+Requires OctoPrint 1.3.9 or higher.

 Octolapse is designed to make stabilized timelapses of your prints with as little hassle as possible, and it’s extremely configurable.
 Now you can create a silky smooth timelapse without a custom camera mount, no GCode customizations required.

-Important: Octolapse requires OctoPrint v1.3.7 or higher.
+Important: Octolapse requires OctoPrint v1.3.9 or higher and some features require OctoPrint v1.3.10rc1 or above.
 You can check your OctoPrint version by looking in the lower left hand corner of your OctoPrint server home page.

 Octolapse is still in Beta but has been confirmed to work on several printers: